mcsandeep/tyk-docs/tyk-docs/content/product-stack/tyk-operator/tyk-ingress-controller.md

   These annotations specify that Tyk Operator should use a resource named `myapideftemplate` in the same namespace as the reference for API configuration.
 The `tyk.io/template-kind` annotation indicates that this reference is of type `ApiDefinition`.
 Alternatively, it could be a `TykOasApiDefinition`, depending on the user's choice.
 Tyk Operator detects these annotations and looks for the specified resource in the same namespace.
 For each path defined in the Ingress, Tyk Operator creates a corresponding API in Tyk by copying the specification from `myapideftemplate` resource (such as authentication type, rate limiting, etc.) and then updates only the relevant fields like custom domain, certificates, listen path, and upstream URL based on the Ingress spec.

-  Note that `ApiDefinition` or `TykOasApiDefinition` created for use as a template for Ingress resources should have special label set so that Tyk Operator would not manage it as ordinary APIs.
+  Note that `ApiDefinition` or `TykOasApiDefinition` created for use as a template for Ingress resources should have a special label set so that Tyk Operator would not manage it as ordinary APIs.
 Here is the required label for `ApiDefinition` and `TykOasApiDefinition` respectively:

   Label for `ApiDefinition` indicating it is a resource template.